-STULZ offers a wide range of control features to solve your air conditioning control/alarm requirements.
-The CyberAiR system is furnished with an E^2 microprocessor controller (Controller I/O module) with a user interface display panel mounted to the front door of the cabinet.
+SATS offers a wide range of control features to solve your air conditioning control/alarm requirements.
+The Compact CWE system is furnished with a microprocessor controller with a user interface display panel.
+If the display is mounted on the unit (standard), no utility connection is required.
+As an option, a factory assembled remote mounted display panel may be provided.
+In such a case, a cable harness is provided to interconnect the display to the controller.
 Refer to the electrical drawing provided for details on all interconnecting field wiring.